nopnop2002/esp-idf-web-chart/README.md

 Use the ADC value as the data to display.

 ESP32 has two ADCs, ADC1 and ADC2.
+This project uses ADC1.
-You can use ADCs to convert analog values to digital values.
+You can use ADC1 to convert analog values to digital values.
 The analog values change dynamically and are suitable for this demonstration.

 ![web-meter](https://user-images.githubusercontent.com/6020549/164379601-68aaf0e3-f50c-4776-8de1-216ce94d63df.jpg)